Transfer Credit Policy

 - All college courses in which a student has received a grade of A, B, C, D or P (Pass) at regionally accredited, liberal arts, post-secondary institutions shall be considered for transfer.

-- If the student's cumulative GPA at the originating institution is less than 2.00, only grades of P, C and higher will be considered, unless the course was completed at a Minnesota State college and that college has used it to satisfy a Minnesota Transfer Curriculum (MnTC) goal requirement.
+- If the student's cumulative GPA at the originating institution is less than 2.00, only grades of P, C and higher will be considered, unless the course was completed at a Minnesota State college or university and that institution has used it to satisfy a Minnesota Transfer Curriculum (MnTC) goal requirement.
 Students retain the right to appeal the acceptance of credits.

 - Duplicate credits cannot be awarded for equivalent courses.